-Re-building the economy to be fit for the future
+Re-building the Economy to be Fit for a Renewable Future

 Author: Jeremy Sainsbury, Director at Natural Power